GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/system-overview/index.md

 ### Attribution event flow

 Imagine a publisher site that displays ads.
 Each advertiser or ad tech provider wants to learn about interactions with their ads, and attribute conversions.
-Reports—both event-level and aggregatable—would be generated as follows:
+Reports (both event-level and aggregatable) would be generated as follows:

 1. On the publisher site, an ad element (`<a>` or `<img>` tag) is configured with a special attribute `attributionsrc`.
 Its value is a URL, for example `https://adtech.example/register-source/ad_id=...`